appsbakery/docushin/README.md

 And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install docushin
+    $ bundle install

 ## Usage

-TODO: Write usage instructions here
+Mount engine in your application `config/routes.rb`

+    mount Docushin::Engine, :at => "doc"

 ## Contributing